 Some landlords allow tenants to sub-let.
 If your tenant takes on a lodger or moves out to allow a friend or relative to move in with your permission, this isn’t a problem as long as your mortgage lender allows it.
 However, bear in mind that most buy to let lenders and landlord insurance providers specifically prohibit sub-letting.

 When things run smoothly and you are aware of the situation, sub-letting isn’t necessarily a big deal.
-After all, when the rent is being paid on time and the property is being looked after, you really have nothing to complain about.
-However, if your tenant decides to go behind your back and sub-let your property to unsavoury people, things are likely to fall apart faster than a wet paper bag full of rocks.
+After all, when the rent is being paid on time and the property is being looked after, you really have nothing to worry about.
+However, if your tenant decides to go behind your back and sub-let your property to people that you haven’t been able to vet, things are likely to fall apart faster than a wet paper bag full of rocks.

 Always include a clause pertaining to sub-letting in the tenancy agreement and draw a tenant’s attention to it.
 That way, they can’t feign ignorance later.